Will6855/IT-Department-Dashboard/README.md

-Here’s a simplified version of your dashboard project description, styled like the rotating proxy example:

----

 # IT Department Dashboard

 An interactive web app dashboard built with **Flask**, developed during my internship.
 This tool helps streamline IT operations and provides an easy way for the team to manage data and track key metrics.